 Would you say you are a committed artist?
-Is this what is meant by your practice you call “translucency”?
+Is this what is meant by the practice you call “translucency”?

 Well, especially in Western societies, it seems like many of us have lost connection with the environment, and with the pandemic, we may have lost track of even one another.
 “Translucency” is just a word that I, and others I work with in Baltimore, give to work we’ve done but not taken credit for, but just doing the work in our communities, with others, like, “don’t put the attention on me, let’s face each other, let’s take care of whatever is going on.”
 In my artwork, I hope to immerse people in that same kind of experience.